for-giobbe/PAINT/markdowns/part_3.md

 ---

-Now we need to remove possible contaminats from the gene-counts matrix which we will use for differential expression:
+Now we need to remove possible contaminants from the gene-counts matrix which we will use for differential expression:

 ```
 grep -v vicia_contaminants.list RSEM_vicia.gene.counts.matrix > RSEM_vicia.filtered.gene.counts.matrix